AlbertHernandez/typescript-library-template/README.md

    - ⚙️ Check our library does not have type errors with Typescript.
 4. 🧪 Testing with [Jest](https://jestjs.io/es-ES/).
 5. 📌 Custom path aliases, where you can define your own paths (you will be able to use imports like `@src` instead of `../../../src`).
+6. 🚀 CI/CD using GitHub Actions, helping ensure a good quality of our code and providing useful insights about dependencies, security vulnerabilities and others.

 ## 🤩 Other templates